Shoulder Range of Motion Rehabilitation Robot Incorporating Scapulohumeral Rhythm for Frozen Shoulder: Discussion

 \section{Discussion}

 This study presents the design and development of a novel rehabilitation robot tailored for patients with frozen shoulders.
 By integrating a deep understanding of shoulder anatomy, biomechanics, and the unique challenges posed by a frozen shoulder, we have developed a device that addresses critical aspects of shoulder rehabilitation.
-Key features of our robot include:

-\begin{itemize} \item A 5 degrees of freedom (DoF) mechanism that replicates natural shoulder motion, including scapular movements, to align with the glenohumeral joint throughout the range of motion (ROM). \item A dedicated mechanism for managing compensatory movements, particularly shoulder shrugging, is essential for maintaining proper scapulohumeral rhythm during rehabilitation exercises. \item A two-phase operation (recording and playback) that allows for personalized treatment by capturing the patient's unaffected shoulder movement patterns and applying them to the affected side. \end{itemize}
+Key features of our robot include: \begin{itemize} \item A 5 DoF mechanism that replicates natural shoulder motion, including scapular movements, to align with the glenohumeral joint throughout the ROM exercise. \item A dedicated mechanism for managing compensatory movements, particularly shoulder shrugging, is essential for maintaining proper scapulohumeral rhythm during rehabilitation exercises. \item A two-phase operation (recording and playback) that allows for personalized treatment by capturing the patient's unaffected shoulder movement patterns and applying them to the affected side. \end{itemize}

 Our experimental results provide strong evidence of the robot's effectiveness in guiding proper shoulder movements in the affected arm.
-Key findings include:

-\begin{itemize} \item Passive range of motion (PROM) exercise motion data collection: The robot effectively demonstrated its ability to record PROM exercise motion data from the subject with consistent reliability and repeatability.
+Key findings include: \begin{itemize} \item PROM exercise motion data collection: The robot effectively demonstrated its ability to record PROM exercise motion data from the subject with consistent reliability and repeatability.
 In simulated frozen shoulder conditions, the recorded data revealed significant differences in movement patterns between the affected and unaffected shoulders, particularly during arm elevation motions.
 Notably, compensatory scapular elevation (shoulder shrugging) was observed to occur earlier in the affected arm compared to the unaffected arm.
 However, due to the performance limitations of Joint 2, accurately identifying PROM proved challenging even in the unaffected arm and was further exacerbated in the affected arm.
 These limitations indicate the need for further improvements to enhance the robot’s performance.

 \item Guiding affected shoulder through playback performance: The robot demonstrated its ability to guide the affected arm towards normal movement patterns by applying unaffected shoulder data.
 With its suppressing feature as a key mechanism, the robot successfully suppressed the onset of shoulder shrugging, aligning the affected arm's motion more closely with a normal shoulder motion.
 This was achieved through high-fidelity playback performance, where the robot accurately reproduced recorded motion patterns, including the ability to execute partial range motions. \end{itemize}